 But he was, here he is on the roll also.

-Now that I know about the Anti Thief Association, and their documented membership, Bessie's story is crystal clear as to who were the masked men.
+Now that I know about the Anti Thief Association, and their documented membership, Bessie's story is crystal clear as to who at least one of the masked men was.
 These guys did more that just recover horses.
 If you want to read more about them click here to see the Oklahoma History site.

 This was in the opening comments of the convention: "Our association is one of the best secret organizations in the United States.
 I do not know of any other equal to it in the scope of its real usefulness.
 While we are strictly non-political and non-partisan we do not